apache/fury/docs/protocols/xlang_object_graph_spec.md

 #### Object array

-Object array is serialized using the collection format.
-Object component type will be taken as collection element generic type.
+Object array is serialized using the list format.
+Object component type will be taken as list element generic type.

 ### Map